openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

-# @ohos.resourceschedule.workScheduler (Work Scheduler)
+# @ohos.resourceschedule.workScheduler (Deferred Task Scheduling)

-The **workScheduler** module provides the APIs for registering, canceling, and querying Work Scheduler tasks, which do not have real-time constraints.
+The **workScheduler** module provides the APIs for registering, canceling, and querying deferred tasks.

-The system executes Work Scheduler tasks at an appropriate time, subject to the storage space, power consumption, temperature, and more.
+The system schedules and executes deferred tasks at an appropriate time, subject to the storage space, power consumption, temperature, and more.

 >  **NOTE**
 >
 >  - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >  - The APIs of this module can be used only in the stage model.
->  - For details about the restrictions, see [Restrictions on Using Work Scheduler Tasks](../../task-management/background-task-overview.md#restrictions-on-using-work-scheduler-tasks).

 ## Modules to Import